-In a press release published on July 4, 2017, European Commission (EC) informed that on the same day the representatives of the European Member States (MS) voted in favor of the latest revision of the EC’s proposal on criteria to identify endocrine disruptors among plant protection products (PPPs) (FPF reported).
+In a press release published on July 4, 2017, the European Commission (EC) informed that on the same day the representatives of the European Member States (MS) voted in favor of the latest revision of the EC’s proposal on criteria to identify endocrine disrupting chemicals (EDCs) among plant protection products (PPPs) (FPF reported).
 The vote took place during the meeting of the Standing Committee on Plants, Animals, Food and Feed (SC-PAFF) in Brussels (FPF reported).
 From the 28 MS, 21 voted in favor of the proposal, with three (Czech Republic, Denmark, Sweden) voting against it, and four (Hungary, Latvia, Poland, UK) having abstained from the vote.
 In the near future, the EC also “intends to adopt [similar] criteria for biocides” (here, a separate vote by the MS is not required).

 Vytenis Andriukaitis, European Commissioner for Health and Food Safety, called the criteria adoption a “great success” and emphasized that the European Union (EU) is “advancing in the direction of the first regulatory system in the world with legally binding criteria to define what an endocrine disruptor is.”

 The endorsed criteria for plant protection products, identifying both known and presumed endocrine disruptors, are based on the World Health Organisation (WHO) definition.
 The criteria further “specify that the identification of an endocrine disruptor should be carried out by taking into account all relevant scientific evidence including animal, in-vitro and in-silico studies, and using weight of evidence-based approach.”
 Further details can be found in the Frequently Asked Questions about endocrine disruptors, published by the EC on July 4, 2017, and the decision-making process for EU endocrine disruptor criteria is documented on the dedicated website.